onnodb/qtsass/README.md

 The purpose of this tool is to fill the gap between SASS and Qt-CSS by handling those variations.

+_This is a fork of the [original qtsass project on GitHub](https://github.com/spyder-ide/qtsass), by Yann Lanthony._

 ## Qt's CSS specificities

 The goal of QtSASS is to be able to generate a Qt-CSS stylesheet based on a 100% valid SASS file.